syncfusion-content/flutter-docs/Flutter/datagrid/export-to-excel.md

 ### Exclude stacked headers when exporting

-By default, stacked headers in `SfDataGrid` will be exported to Excel.
+By default, stacked headers in `SfDataGrid` is exported to Excel.
 You can set `exportStackedHeaders` parameter as `false` to export the `SfDataGrid` without stacked headers.

 {% tabs %}
 {% highlight Dart %}